hivishu/Web-Dev-Demo/README.md

 # Web-Dev-Demo
-This is the demo for web development class
+This is the demo for web development class.